Writing a story is time-consuming… at least it is to write a good story and one that’s not AI created.

 Absolutely not!

-You need to move onto another story as soon as you start the submitting process on your first book.
+You need to move on to another story as soon as you start the submission process for your first book.
 Once book two is being submitted, it’s onto book three, and so on.

-According to writer Suzanne Lieurance you should have around 12 articles written and circulating to magazine editors.
+According to writer Suzanne Lieurance you should have around 12 articles written and circulating with magazine editors.

 This is how you get work.